 Both of these services give you a certain amount of control over the price range of the clothing they’ll send you.
 You can give them a general idea of how much you want to spend, and most of what they send you will fit into that category.

 Dia & Co offers clothes ranging from about $40 to $200.
 The company says that their average item price is $55.
 Formal items are probably going to be more expensive, while you can find casual dresses and rompers for less than $50.

-The price range for items from Stitch Fix $20 to $500.
-The cheapest items tend to be small accessories, while the higher prices are obviously for high-end items, coats and shoes.
+The price range for items from Stitch Fix is from $20 to $500.
+The cheapest items tend to be small accessories, while the higher prices are obviously for high-end items, coats, and shoes.

 During your style quiz, you can request budget ranges, from “As cheap as possible” to $200+.
 Your stylist will generally try to stay within the budget you’ve selected, but you might get a few higher-cost items added.

 These services both carry lots of styles from a variety of brands.

 If you’re a size 14 or smaller, you might want to try Stitch Fix first, because they have more brands at their disposal.
 Otherwise, you might be more pleased with Dia & Co, which specifically finds brands that make stylish clothes in a wide range of sizes.
 Plus sizes are their bread and butter, so Dia & Co chooses brands and items carefully to find quality, flattering pieces.